damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/developer-advocacy/social-media/index.md

 - [GitLab communicates in English](https://about.gitlab.com/handbook/#internal-communication) so please tweet in English.

-- If a foreign language tweet comes in, replies in that language are okay but discouraged as we can't guaranteei making our support SLA.
+- If a foreign language tweet comes in, replies in that language are okay but discouraged as we can't guarantee making our support SLA.

 - Please no foreign retweets, these are awkward and cause people to unfollow.